The Man Who Knew Too Much (1956 film): Plot

-An American family – Dr. Benjamin "Ben" McKenna, his wife, popular singer Josephine “Jo” Conway McKenna, and their son Henry "Hank" McKenna – are vacationing in French Morocco.
+An American family – Dr. Benjamin "Ben" McKenna, his wife, popular singer Josephine "Jo" Conway McKenna, and their son Henry "Hank" McKenna – are vacationing in French Morocco.
 Traveling from Casablanca to Marrakesh, they meet Frenchman Louis Bernard.
 He seems friendly, but Jo is suspicious of his many questions and evasive answers.

 Bernard offers to take the McKennas to dinner, but cancels when a suspicious-looking man knocks at the McKennas' hotel-room door.
 At a restaurant, the McKennas meet friendly English couple Lucy and Edward Drayton.
 The McKennas are surprised to see Bernard arrive and sit elsewhere, apparently ignoring them.

-The next day, visiting a Moroccan market with the Draytons, the McKennas see a man chased by police.
+The next day, visiting the local marketplace with the Draytons, the McKennas see a man chased by police.
 After being stabbed in the back, the man approaches Ben, who discovers he is Bernard in disguise.
 The dying Bernard whispers that a foreign statesman will be assassinated in London and that Ben must tell the authorities about "Ambrose Chappell".
 Lucy returns Hank to the hotel while Ben, Jo and Edward go to a police station for questioning about Bernard's death.
 An officer explains that Bernard was a French Intelligence agent.

-Ben receives a phone call at the police station; Hank was kidnapped but will not be harmed if the McKennas say nothing to the police about Bernard's warning.
+Ben receives a phone call at the police station; Hank has been kidnapped but will not be harmed if the McKennas say nothing to the police about Bernard's warning.
 Knowing Hank was left in Lucy's care, Ben dispatches Edward to locate him.
 When Ben and Jo return to the hotel, they discover Edward checked out.
 Ben realizes the Draytons are the couple Bernard was looking for and are involved in Hank's abduction.
 When he learns the Draytons are from London, he decides he and Jo should go there and try to find them through Ambrose Chappell.

-In London, Scotland Yard's Inspector Buchanan tells Jo and Ben that Bernard was in Morocco to uncover an assassination plot; they should contact him if they hear from the kidnappers.
-Leaving friends in their hotel suite, the McKennas search for a person named Ambrose Chappell.
+In London, Scotland Yard's Inspector Buchanan tells Jo and Ben that Bernard was in Morocco to uncover an assassination plot; they are instructed to contact him if they hear from the kidnappers.
+Leaving Jo's friends in their hotel suite, the McKennas search for a person named Ambrose Chappell.
 Jo realizes that "Ambrose Chapel" is a place, and the McKennas arrive at the chapel to find Edward leading a service.
 Jo leaves the chapel to call the police.
-After Edward sends his parishioners home, Ben confronts him and is knocked out and locked inside.
-Jo arrives with police, but they cannot enter without a warrant.
+After Edward sends his congregation home, Ben confronts him and is knocked out and locked inside.
+Jo arrives with the police, but they cannot enter without a warrant.